Limits of Latin squares: A cut distance, counting lemmas, and equivalence of convergence

 \begin{defi} Suppose that $k\in\mathbb{N}$. \begin{enumerate}[label={(\roman*)}] \item For a distribution-valued matrix $A\in\mathcal{B}^{k\times k}$ together with a measure preserving map $f:\Omega\rightarrow [0,1]$ we define an associated semilatinon $L^A=(W^A,f)$ in the following way.
 Given the partition $\partition{k}$, set $W^A(x,y)\coloneqq A_{i,j}$ for $x\in f^{-1}( \interval{k}{i} )$ and $y\in f^{-1}( \interval{k}{j} )$. \item For a matrix $B\in[0,1]^{k\times k}$ we define the associated semilatinon $L^B=L^{A}$, where $A\in \mathcal{B}^{k\times k}$ is the distribution-valued matrix defined by $A_{i,j}=\Dirac_{B_{i,j}}$ for $i,j\in[k]$. \item For a pattern $C \in \mathcal{R}(k,k)$, define the matrix $B\in[0,1]^{k \times k}$ by $B_{i,j}\coloneqq C_{i,j}/k^2$.
 Then the associated semilatinon $L^C$ of the pattern $C$ is given by $L^{B}$ defined in~(ii). \end{enumerate} \end{defi}

 We can now state the sampling lemma.
 Note that by Remark~\ref{rem:cutdistsemi}, the cut distance can also be applied to semilatinons. \begin{lem}[Sampling lemma] Suppose that $L=(W,f)$ is a Latinon and $k\in\mathbb{N}$ is arbitrary.
-If $A\in[0,1]^{k\times k}$ is sampled from $L$, then with probability at least $1-30\exp(-k^{1/8}/10)$ we have
+If $A\in[0,1]^{k\times k}$ is sampled from $L$ according to Definition~\ref{def:latinonsampling}, then with probability at least $1-30\exp(-k^{1/8}/10)$ we have

 \end{lem} We prove the sampling lemma in Section~\ref{sec:sampling}.